 The law firm explains, however, that the mandate neither covers all insurance programs nor does it render all health-care providers entitled to compensation through the Prompt Pay Act.
 It will definitely be in the best interest of the physician, therefore, to seek sound and wise legal advice from highly knowledgeable and experienced prompt pay lawyers for a clear understanding of their legal rights and legal options.Read More

 Serious crimes, such as those involving drugs and traffic violations, like DUIs or those resulting to injury or death of an innocent victim, require a tough defense from a knowledgeable and experienced criminal defense lawyer.
 The fact, actually, is that any type of criminal charge, even a simple case of misdemeanor, warrants the assistance of a good defense lawyer, due to the many negative severe repercussions of a criminal conviction.

 One type of crime that can heavily affect a young person’s life is Possession of Alcohol under the Legal Age (PAULA), or Minor in Possession (MIP).
-Though considered only a misdemeanor, but even this can stick on one’s records.
+According to the website of the Law Offices of Kyle Sampson, an MIP is considered only a misdemeanor, but even this can stick on one’s records.

 PAULA or MIP is a violation of the National Minimum Drinking Age Act of 1984.
 This law strictly prohibits the purchase and/or possession of alcoholic beverages in public (except under certain circumstances) by those below 21 years old.